Dior: "New Look"

 The "New Look" became extremely popular, its full-skirted silhouette influencing other fashion designers well into the 1950s, and Dior gained a number of prominent clients from Hollywood, the United States, and the European aristocracy.
 As a result, Paris, which had fallen from its position as the capital of the fashion world after World War II, regained its preeminence.
 The New Look was welcomed in western Europe as a refreshing antidote to the austerity of wartime and de-feminizing uniforms, and was embraced by stylish women such as Princess Margaret in the UK.
+John Gunther reported in 1949 that because of his wife's New Look outfits, in Communist Yugoslavia "we could scarcely move without people staring at her with bewildered curiosity".
 According to Harold Koda, Dior credited Charles James with inspiring The New Look.
 Dior's designs from the "New Look" did not only affect the designers in the 1950s, but also more recent designers in the 2000s, including Thom Browne, Miuccia Prada, and Vivienne Westwood.
 Dior's evening dresses from that time are still referred to by many designers, and they have been seen in different wedding themed catwalks with multiple layers of fabric building up below the small waist (Jojo, 2011).
 Examples include Vivienne Westwood's Ready-to-Wear Fall/Winter 2011 and Alexander McQueen's Ready to Wear Fall/Winter 2011 (Jojo, 2011).

 Not everyone was pleased with the New Look, however.
 Some considered the amount of material to be wasteful, especially after years of cloth rationing.
 Feminists in particular were outraged, feeling that these corseted designs were restrictive and regressive, and that they took away a woman's independence.
 There were several protest groups against the designs including, the League of Broke Husbands, made up of 30,000 men who were against the costs associated with the amount of fabric needed for such designs.
 Fellow designer Coco Chanel remarked, "Only a man who never was intimate with a woman could design something that uncomfortable."
 Despite such protests, the New Look was highly influential, continuing to inform the work of other designers and fashion well into the 21st century.
 For the 60th anniversary of the New Look in 2007, John Galliano revisited it for his Spring-Summer collection for Dior.
 Galliano used the wasp waist and rounded shoulders, modernised and updated with references to origami and other Japanese influences.
 In 2012 Raf Simons revisited the New Look for his debut haute couture collection for Dior, wishing to update its ideas for the 21st century in a minimalist but also sensual and sexy manner.
 Simons's work for Dior retained the luxurious fabrics and silhouette, but encouraged self-respect for the woman's body and liberation of expression.
 The design process for this collection, which was produced in only eight weeks, is documented in Dior and I, presenting Simons's use of technology and modernist re-interpretations.